wtsi-hgi/hgi-vault/doc/design.md

       deletion).
 For each checkpoint that is passed, amend the appropriate checkpoint list of files scheduled for deletion for the file and vault owner.

+  Note that files that spontaneously appear in a directory -- e.g., from a timestamp-preserving copy, etc. -- may be deleted without warning, if the appropriate conditions are met.
+This is an important training point that users *must* be aware of and understand, otherwise they will lose data.

 Finally: